hyperledger/fabric-private-chaincode/README.md

   [Working from behind a proxy](#working-from-behind-a-proxy) below for more information.
 * if your local host is SGX enabled, i.e., there is a device `/dev/sgx` or `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the docker image will be sgx-enabled and your settings from `./config/ias` will be used.
 You will have to manually set `SGX_MODE=HW` before building anything to use HW mode.
-* if you want additional apt packages in your container image, add to the `<absolute-project-path>/fabric-private-chaincode/config.override.mk` file in the fabric-private-chaincode directory.
-In that file, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` with a list of packages you want.
+* if you want additional apt packages to be automatically added to your container images, you can do so by modifying `<absolute-project-path>/fabric-private-chaincode/config.override.mk` file in the fabric-private-chaincode directory.
+  In that file, define `DOCKER_BASE_RT_IMAGE_APT_ADD_PKGS`, `DOCKER_BASE_DEV_IMAGE_APT_ADD_PKGS'`and/or
+  `DOCKER_DEV_IMAGE_APT_ADD_PKGS` with a list of packages you want to be added to you all images, all images where fabric/fpc is built from source and the dev(eloper) container, respectively.
   They will then be automatically added to the docker image
 * due to the way the peer's port for chaincode connection is managed, you will be able to run only a single FPC development container on a particular host.